What makes providing evidence for one case effortless, and others very difficult? What can you do to help your personal injury case move forward?

 - Your vehicle was damaged in the back

 - The other party’s vehicle was damaged in the front

 It is highly likely that your vehicle was struck in a rear-end collision.
 Now, if both your and the other party’s vehicles both have damage to the front left bumper, it would be more difficult to prove which driver was at fault by the damages alone, because they are both exactly the same, and represent an accident that could be either party’s fault.

 Exhibit E: Injuries

 Thoroughly reviewing the medical records and bills is an important step in the process.
-Some injuries may require ongoing treatment, or may have caused permanent damage that cannot be repaired.
-Getting fair compensation for your injuries means that you can pay any remaining medical bills, and have funds left over to deal with future treatment that may be needed.
+Some injuries may require ongoing treatment or may have caused permanent damage that cannot be repaired.
+Getting fair compensation for your injuries means that you can pay any remaining medical bills, and have funds left over to deal with a future treatment that may be needed.